 The GTti/ GTXX kept reaching our market even in the 90s as reconditioned cars/ used imports.
 Although these Charades are a rare sight on our roads today, but if you do come across one, it’s better to stay behind!

-If you ever had a chance to drive any of the above, or have an experience of keeping one, do share with us your story of owing a sleeper.
+If you ever had a chance to drive any of the above, or have an experience of keeping one, do share with us your story.